ACK alert management

 prom.ccm.notHealthy.down

-CoreDNS provides cluster DNS.
-An anomaly will disrupt service discovery and domain name resolution.
+CoreDNS provides cluster DNS services.
+Problems with CoreDNS can disrupt service discovery and domain name resolution.

 Managed Service for Prometheus